-A few days ago, amidst the usual selection of cat photos, a Facebook friend shared an interesting article:
+A few days ago a Facebook friend shared an interesting article:

 “Leggings are NOT pants: Qatar puts its foot down with dress code as it launches advertising campaign reminding female tourists what not to wear”